-Around the world, card providers are making the effort to go green with their cards.
-Some are issuing cards made from recycled or ocean-reclaimed plastics, or from wood, corn or metal.
+Some banks are issuing cards made from recycled or ocean-reclaimed plastics, or from wood, corn or metal.
 Other providers go even further, allowing cardholders to offset the carbon footprint created by their purchases, or to donate to eco charities doing good around the world.

 Ethical banking is also gaining traction, encouraging consumers to bank with providers that choose not to invest in harmful industries such as coal and oil.
 Bank Australia in particular is an awesome example of ethical banking in action.

-Here are some of the green credit and debit cards currently available, looking at how they work, and what they’ve got to offer.
+Here are some of the green credit and debit cards currently available, and how they work.

 Back in May, Gateway Bank launched a new plant-based debit card.
 The first of its kind from a bank in Australia, the Eco Debit Card is largely made of Polylactic Acid (PLA), which is created from fermented plant starches like cassava, corn or sugarcane.
 The only non-plant materials used in the card are in its magnetic strip and microchip.